-Now more than ever people want to engage in work that is meaningful and fulfilling.
-In this post, we’ll take a look at enneagram type 4 careers that will provide a sense of purpose.
-Below is more than a generic listing of job titles, you’ll find ideas for finding and creating work that you enjoy as an enneagram four.
+This post will look at career options for Enneagram Type 4s that provide a sense of purpose.
+Below is more than a generic listing of job titles; you’ll find ideas for finding and creating work that you’ll enjoy as an Enneagram Four.

 The purpose of connecting the dots between your enneagram type and a career is NOT to narrow you into a specific field or niche but to help you understand what motivates you as a person and how to connect that with work that you’ll find fulfilling.

-The nine enneagram numbers are divided into three categories of expression: Action, Feeling, and Thinking.
-An enneagram four is situated within the feeling center.
+The nine Enneagram numbers are divided into three triads of expression: Action, Feeling, and Thinking.
+An Enneagram Four is situated within the feeling center.
 They are very attuned to their feelings and experience them on a wide spectrum.
-They are also aware of other’s feelings and the climate around them.
+They are also aware of others’ feelings and the climate around them.
 Because of this, fours typically are sensitive, creative, and striving for authenticity.

 The core desire of a four is to be authentic.

 The message fours long to hear is, “You are special and unique.”